Pinel Island, a little treasure in Sint Maarten:

 A short distance from Pinel island and St Maarten lies Little Key.
 This island is only accessible with a kayak or a standup paddle.
 Little Key is the small, undeveloped island you pass on the ferry to Pinel island.
 When the water is calm, it is possible to kayak around the island, which offers a variety of marine habitats.
 In front of Little Key, there is a sandbar which is THE perfect place to Standup Paddle Board in St Maarten.
 Because it is less accessible, the corals here are also in much better condition and the sea life is abundant.
 Tropical fish, like trumpetfish and parrotfish are everywhere.
 During your trip on your kayak or paddle board, keep an eye out for spotted eagle rays or sea turtles in the sea grass beds.

-Another useful information about Pinel island:
+Useful information about Pinel Island:

 Just after the Southern point of Pinel Island there is a snorkel trail.
 Respect the rules and do not go between the buoys with your kayak or Standup Paddle board.